-|Leon (Marcus ) Uris (1924-2003)|
+||Leon (Marcus ) Uris (1924-2003)|

 "This was what I came to found.
 The conquest of loneliness was the missing link that was, one day, going to make a decent novelist out of me.
 If you are out here and cannot close off the loves and hates of all that back there in the real world, the memories will overtake you and swamp you and wilt your tenacity.
 Tenacity, stamina... close off to everything and everyone but your writing.
 That's the bloody price.
 I don't know, maybe it's some kind of ultimate selfishness.
 Maybe it's part of the killer instinct.
 Unless you can stash away and bury thoughts of your greatest love, you cannot sustain the kind of concentration that breaks most men trying to write a book over a three- or four-year period." (from Mitla Pass, 1988)

+Uris's expences in the armed forces prepared him for his career as a novelist.
 In the late 1940s Uris was a newspaper driver for the San Francisco Call-Bulletin.
 He had been writing stories since his childhood, but his first attempts to get them published were not successful.
 In 1950 Esquire bought an article on football; it marked the beginning of his career as a full-time writer.
 Uris began to work intensively on a novel about the Marine Corp, often writing 18 hours a day.
 The story was based on his experiences during training and combat.
 Although the manuscript was first rejected by several publisher, it finally appeared in 1953 and was sold to Hollywood.

 The Angry Hills (1955) was an account of the Jewish brigade from Palestine that fought with the British army in Greece in World War II.
 It received less praise than Battle Cry and Uris had difficulties getting it published.
 The spy-chase story drew on the actual experiences of Uris's uncle, who had fought as a volunteer in the campaign.
 The screenplay for Robert Aldrich's film version of The Angry Hills, starring Robert Mitchum, was written by A.I.
 Bezzerides.
 Uris had never been in Greece.
 The production company sent Uris there, when he was writing the first-draft screenplay.

-For the book Uris traveled widely in Israel "by train, plane, Vauxhall, and Austin, jeep and by foot", and interviewed more than 1,200 people – the space he covered in his gathering of material was nearly fifty thousand miles.
+For the work Uris traveled widely in Israel "by train, plane, Vauxhall, and Austin, jeep and by foot", and interviewed more than 1,200 people – the space he covered in his gathering of material was nearly fifty thousand miles.
 Exodus dealt with the struggle to establish and defend the state of Israel.
 The birth of a new nation was depicted through several characters but the story of an American nurse and an Israeli freedom fighter formed the nucleus of the work.
 Otto Preminger, who directed the film based on the book, considered it anti-British and anti-Arab.
 He also thought that his picture avoided propaganda and was much closer to the truth than the book.
 Uris publicly declared that the director had ruined his book.
 "He was hopeless," said Preminger, who hired Dalton Trumbo to make the script shootable.
 "A novelist writes dialogue to be read.
 A scriptwriter writes dialogue to be heard."
 Naturally the large historical sections in Exodus, dealing with the origins of ghetto system, pogroms in Russia, the ideas of Theodor Herzl, the birth of kibbutzs, and such issues, were not in the film.
 Preminger followied his line also when he directed The Man with the Golden Arm, based on Nelson Algren's novel – the original author denounced him.